contextcode-co/contextcode-cli/README.md

 # contextcode

-contextcode is an AI-assisted CLI that indexes repositories, generates rich architecture documentation, and produces executable task plans for large language model (LLM) agents.
+contextcode is an AI-assisted CLI that indexes repositories, and produces executable task plans for large language model (LLM) agents.
 The project is organized as a TypeScript monorepo with reusable packages for agents, provider integrations, shared types, and Ink-based TUIs.

 ## Prerequisites